-Professor of Information Science; reseaching big data: webometrics, altmetrics, and sentiment analysis; developing quantitative web methods for Twitter, social networks, YouTube, and various types of link and impact metrics.
+Professor of Information Science; reseaching big data: webometrics, altmetrics, and sentiment analysis; developing quantitative web methods for Twitter, social networks, YouTube, and various types of link and impact metrics; conducting impact assessments for organisations, such as the UNDP.

 School of Mathematics and Computing, University of Wolverhampton, Wulfruna Street, Wolverhampton WV1 1LY, UK.
 Tel. +44 1902 321470.
 Fax +44 1902 321478. m dot thelwall at wlv.ac.uk.